matt-stacey/homelab-ansible/README.md

 ### crontab
 Use crontab on the Ansible control node
 - Add `playbooks/configure_containers.yaml` to ensure regular config checks
-- TO-DO: Add a playbook to keep packages up to date
+- Add `playbooks/update_containers.yaml` to keep packages up to date

 ## Playbooks